jgrowl/joinem/README.md

 # about

-This is a bot that will refresh a product page on newegg or amazon at a configurable rate.
+This is a bot :robot: that will refresh a product page on newegg or amazon at a configurable rate.
 The bot will check to see if the item is in stock and that the price is below a configurable amount.
 If so, the item will be purchased by going through whatever process is specific to the vendor.